Do I need planning permission for a swimming pool?

 Do you need planning permission for an outdoor swimming pool?

-Outdoor swimming pools typically do not require planning permission as planning authorities generally classify
+Outdoor swimming pools typically do not require planning permission as planning authorities generally classify them as garden projects.

-However, there are exceptions and a few points to note, for example if your outdoor pool will be located in an area
+However, there are exceptions and a few points to note, for example if your outdoor pool will be located in an area of outstanding natural beauty, on the green belt, at a listed building, or in conservation areas.

 In addition, a swimming pool should be at least one metre from your property’s boundary and no less than five metres from the house.